-3.21 Empty Chamber Indicator - An ECI is required in all NRA Silhouette competition to indicate that the action is open and the chamber is empty.
-The indicator must keep the action open, be inserted into the chamber, and have a yellow or orange flag extending from the firearms receiver.
+3.21 Empty Chamber Indicators - An ECI is required in all NRA Silhouette competition to indicate the action is open and the chamber is empty.
+The Indicator must keep the action open, be inserted into the chamber, and have a bright color flag extending from the firearm's receiver.